AceCJM/ShelfDB/README.md

 - **All Products:** View all products in the database.
 - **Add Product:** Add a new product to the database.
 - **Search Product:** Search for a product by UPC.
+- **Login:** Authenticate as a user to access features.

+---

+## User Management & Permissions

+- Users are stored in the `users` table.
+- Permissions are managed in the `user_permissions` table.
+- The default admin user is created during setup and has full permissions.
+- You can extend user and permission management in `db/User.php`, `db/UserAuth.php`, and `db/UserPermissions.php`.

+---

 ## Configuration